 - Printed receipts make it easier to account for petty cash disbursements.

-- An event that draws media coverage must be prepared to service the media on-site with a contact person, photographer guidelines and possibly work space.
+- An event that draws media coverage must be prepared to service the media on-site with a contact person, photographer guidelines and possibly workspace.

-- A transportation program that requires volunteer drivers must include background checks for both driving record and insurance coverage.
+- A transportation program that requires volunteer drivers must include background checks for driving record and insurance coverage.

 - A volunteer coordinator must be a good people-person.

-- Provide volunteers with a general information sheet so that they can easily answer facility and competition questions.
+- Provide volunteers with a general information sheet so they can easily answer facility and competition questions.

 - Avoid putting volunteers in challenging situations with event participants.